Inherent electro-optic Kerr rotation

-where $\phi_\mr{i}$ is the incident angle of light with electric field normal to the plane of incidence ($s$-polarized), and the drift velocity $v_\mr{d}$ is linear in the static electric field oriented along the polarization direction (see Fig.~\ref{fig:geometry}).
-The ratio of the drift velocity to the speed of light in the surrounding medium $c$ captures the unconventional response driven by the magnetic component of light.
+where \eq{\phi_\mr{i}} is the incident angle of light with electric field normal to the plane of incidence (\eq{s}-polarized), and the drift velocity \eq{v_\mr{d}} is linear in the static electric field oriented along the polarization direction (see Fig.~\ref{fig:geometry}).
+The ratio of the drift velocity to the speed of light in the surrounding medium \eq{c} captures the unconventional response driven by the magnetic component of light.
 This component is weaker than the electric component by exactly this factor, yet it generates a distinct Kerr signal.
-In the remainder of this Letter, we derive the intrinsic contribution to the electro-optic Kerr effect and estimate its magnitude for representative materials.
+In the remainder of this Letter, we derive the inherent contribution to the electro-optic Kerr effect, identify the conditions under which it vanishes, and estimate its magnitude for representative materials.